-How to use content to generate leads?
+How do you use content to generate leads?

-Content marketing, basically, has one core goal: offer content for which your audience will be willing to give you their email address.
+Content marketing basically has one core goal: offer content for which your audience will be willing to give you their email address.
 The emails that you harvest as a result can be used for many marketing purposes – from targeted and personalized messages to broadcast emails.
 However, the actual task of setting up content marketing the right way is not as simple as it sounds – it has many layers and requires thorough preparation and research.

 The tricky part is offering the right content to lure the right audience.
 Read on to see how you can build your content marketing strategy like a pro.

 Find your target audience

 Determining your target audience is a universal task for any marketing effort.
 If you want to pique people’s interest in your offering, first decide who it is for.
 While defining your target audience and shaping up your buyer persona, try to think of as many specific details as you can:

 - Age, geographic location